5 Heartfelt Ideas on What to Write in a Wedding Card for Son and Daughter-in-Law (Updated September, 2025)

 And may your laughter echo louder than the thunder again and again.

-Read it aloud once; if it makes your own throat catch, it’s ready for the page.
+Read it aloud once; if your own throat catches, it’s ready for the page.

 Additional Wedding Card Tips